OutUK for more than 25 Years

 Richard watched Doctor Who as a boy and started collecting the videos when he was a student.
 Now he's got the lot, more than a hundred of them.
 And of course he's now having to recollect the entire set on DVD.

-To entice the fans to replicate their collections - i.e. to extract more dosh for the same old toss - for this 60 anniversary the BBC have setup a special Doctor Who Shop which sells everything from personalised Doctor Who Memorabilia to Art Prints, Cushions, Mugs, Magnets, T-Shirts and even items of homeware like Clocks, Tea Towels and Cushions.
+To entice the fans to replicate their collections - i.e. to extract more dosh for the same old toss - there's a special Doctor Who Shop, in Upton Park East London, which sells everything from personalised Doctor Who Memorabilia to Art Prints, Cushions, Mugs, Magnets, T-Shirts and even items of homeware like Clocks, Tea Towels and Cushions.
 But will people buy the items?
 "Yes, I've been brainwashed," admits Richard.

 Photo: Evan Moss